Muzammal-Naseer/starter-academic/content/authors/kanchana/_index.md

 - Researcher Associates
 ---

 Kanchana Ranasinghe designed a novel loss function **"Orthogonal Projection Loss"** that enforces orthogonality in the feature space and enhances the performance & robustness of neural networks.
-I supervised him during his stay at MBZUAI as a research associate.

 He also participated in other research projects related to Vision Transformers.

 **Research Outputs**